fghdfm112/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

+The system successfully managed the overall game flow — generating random words, giving spoken instructions through Festival TTS, and responding with appropriate hints or confirmations.
+Its structure of linking Python logic with a shell loop made the interactions smooth and modular.
+However, the timing between TTS responses and user input occasionally felt delayed, and the system sometimes repeated prompts if voice recognition lagged or misinterpreted results.
+Improving synchronization and adding error-handling for unexpected audio input would make it more seamless.

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*

+The controller performed well in capturing and transcribing voice input using Vosk and sounddevice.
+It provided a natural way for users to interact hands-free, enhancing engagement compared to text-based guessing.
+However, it struggled with background noise and pronunciation variations, occasionally leading to incorrect guesses being sent to the system.
+Adding noise suppression, input confirmation, or simple keyword feedback could make the controller more reliable and responsive.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*

+Future versions should incorporate contextual understanding and more flexible dialogue management so the system feels conversational rather than procedural.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*

+This system could generate a dataset of user speech, transcriptions, guessing patterns, and system responses, useful for studying human speech behavior in interactive guessing games.
+By logging voice input, guessed words, response times, and system decisions, we could analyze engagement and accuracy trends.
+Adding sensing modalities like facial expression recognition, microphone amplitude for emotion detection, or gesture sensors could capture richer interaction cues to improve future multimodal learning and system adaptability.